biocypher/open-targets/README.md

 purposes, as it requires the availability of local data (which is limited to 100 entries for our demo case).

+### Docker version
+To use start a dockerized neo4j database which will automatically load and build the database of this repository, dockerand docker compose (former docker-compose) needs to be installed.
+Build the container using `docker-compose build` and `docker-compose up -d` to start it.

 ## Barrio-Hernandez et al. 2021 graph dump

 Barrio-Hernandez and colleagues used interaction data from the Open Targets